 Twice Upon a TimeStorytellers

-On the Texas Commission on the Arts Touring Artists Roster since 2003 and the Mid-America Arts Alliance since 2006, they performed at the 2005 National Storytelling Conference Regional Concert in Oklahoma City and were featured tellers for the 2010 Texas Storytelling Conference.
-In addition to schools, libraries, festivals, conferences and community events, Gene and Peggy tell regularly at a federal prison and county jail, and weekly programs at a drug and alcohol treatment center.
+They have been featured tellers for both the Texas Storytelling Festival and Texas Storytelling Conference, and storytellers for the 2005 National Storytelling Conference Regional Concert in Oklahoma City.
+In addition to schools, libraries, festivals, conferences and community events, Gene and Peggy have told multiple times for a federal penitentiary, state prison, and county jail, and hosted weekly programs for a drug and alcohol treatment center.
 They have presented storytelling workshops for Richland College’s Emeritus program, Texas Storytelling Festival, Texas Storytelling Conference, and National Storytelling Conference.

 I love to tell to all audiences.
 My mother said she spanked me when I was young and told stories and now I get paid to tell them.
 I do Book clubs, Lions clubs, schools, churches, women retreats and anyone else that asks me.
 I am retired from being Director of the Dallas County Library System.
 I especially like to tell stories that have subtle morals and tall tales.
 Contact me for creative ways to pay me if you don’t have money.